pingidentity/pingidentity-devops-getting-started/docs/deploy.md

 # Managing deployments

-We also externalize environment settings through additional runtime Hooks (environment variables).
-You can continue to deploy the full stack of solutions as you did in Getting Started, or you can choose to deploy a single solution or a different set of solutions.
+You can continue to deploy the full stack of solutions as you did in Getting Started, or you can deploy a single solution or a different set of solutions.

      > If you remove any of the existing configurations for a solution, the solution may no longer interoperate with other solutions in the Docker stack.

-What you can choose to do:
+You can choose to deploy:

-   * Deploy a solution as a standalone (single solution) Docker container.
-See [Docker standalone](../tree/master/10-docker-standalone) for more information.
+   * A single solution as a standalone Docker container.
+See [Docker standalone](../10-docker-standalone/README.md) for the available solutions.
+   * A replicated pair of solutions using Docker Compose.
+See [Docker Compose for replicated pairs](../11-docker-compose/02-replicated-pair/README.md) for general information.
-   * Employ lightweight orchestration to deploy a set of solutions using Docker Compose.
+   * A set of different solutions using Docker Compose.
+See [Docker Compose](../11-docker-compose/README.md) for the example Docker stacks.
-   * Employ enterprise-level orchestration using Docker Swarm to deploy a set of solutions.
+   * A set of solutions using Docker Swarm.
-   * Employ enterprise-level orchestration using Kubernetes to deploy PingDirectory.
+   * PingDirectory using Kubernetes.

 ## Prerequisites